ykawase5048/CatDat/README.md

 The _nLab_ <https://ncatlab.org> is a wiki for (higher) category theory. _CatDat_ refers to nLab-pages for details of its entries.

 The _Clowder project_ at <https://clowderproject.com> is a quite new online reference for category theory.
-In contrast to _CatDat_ (which is based on _data_), it follows a textbook-approach.
+In contrast to _CatDat_ (which is based on _data_), it follows a textbook-based approach.